Journal of Proteome Research Call for Papers! 2018 HUPO Human Proteome Project Special Issue Submission Deadline: May 31st, 2018

 I Review and Publication Process:

 Initial editorial review will determine whether manuscripts are appropriate for the HPP Special Issue.
-Those falling outside of the scope of the Special Issue may be considered for a regular issue of the journal.
-Completion and inclusion of the HPP checklist (for more information: http://www.thehpp.org/guidelines/) and a full MS data submission to ProteomeXchange must be completed prior to initial submission and the PXD number provided in the abstract.
-Nonconforming papers will be returned without reviews.
+Papers must fulfill the HPP checklist to be considered for publication.
+The completed checklist must be included with the cover letter.
+The full MS data submission to ProteomeXchange must also be completed prior to initial submission, and the PXD number provided in the abstract.
+Nonconforming papers will be returned without review.
 All relevant papers will go through full peer review.
-As papers are accepted they will go online and be available in time for HUPO-2017 in Dublin.
-Only papers accepted by September 1, 2017 will be published in this December 2017 HPP Special Issue.
-Papers requiring more time for revision will be considered for later regular issues.
+As papers are accepted they will post online and be available in time for HUPO-2018 in Orlando.
+Due to the publication schedule, only papers that are accepted by September 1, 2018 will be published in the December 2018 HPP Special Issue.
+Those papers requiring more time for revision or falling outside of the scope of the Special Issue will be published at a later date in regular issues of the journal.

 I HPP Data Guidelines:

-Papers must conform to both the Journal of Proteome Research mass spectrometry guidelines and the HPP guidelines v 2.1 (see Deutsch et al.) in order to be sent to review and for acceptance.
-Please check for any changes to the HPP guidelines before submission.
-All papers must analyze their data using the Human PeptideAtlas release 2017-01 and neXtProt release 2017-02, papers not doing so will be returned without review.
+Papers must conform to both Journal of Proteome Research mass spectrometry guidelines and the HPP guidelines v 2.1 (see Deutsch et al.) in order to be sent out for review and for acceptance.
+Please check for any changes to the HPP guidelines available online before submission.
+All papers must analyze their data using the Human PeptideAtlas release 2018-01 and neXtProt release 2018-02.
+Papers not doing so will be returned without review.